Embracing Change At Work

 It’s important to understand that to many people the idea of change feels threatening.
 Even if the current process, organizational structure or focus is outdated or even obsolete, employees are familiar with it.
 Sometimes no matter how inefficient or emotionally painful a situation is, they’ve developed a certain comfort level.
 If I had a dollar for every time I’ve worked with a company that said, “But we’ve always done it that way,” I could retire right now.

 The way they’ve always done it may well be the way it was originally organized in 1980 or 1990.
 If a company wants to expand instead of contract, it must self-reflect.
 If the C-suite is composed of a majority of yes-men and -women, change is unlikely to happen until it’s too late to reverse the slide.
-In cases such as this, it’s often helpful to bring in an external perspective to evaluate the business and recommend a plan of action that can initiate meaningful change.
-In fact, you might even want to have the consultants initiate the initial changes themselves, so as to reduce the opportunity of backsliding once they’ve left.

 One of the important pieces of the puzzle in the beginning stages of any plan to change is to bring the new vision into complete focus.
 Trying to begin implementation before this phase is completed will ensure failure.
-I worked with a large retail company whose upper management decided to introduce an entirely new ordering system for their multiple call centers.
-It would save money because it was more efficient and would allow the agents to perform their jobs in a faster time frame per call.

 There’s no shortcut to effectively implementing change.
 It involves a process, and time and effort must be invested for it to be a success.
 After a clear explanation of the vision, there must be a high sense of urgency from management.
 Momentum must be maintained, or entropy will take over.

 For progress to continue, obstacles to that progress must be removed.
 The obstacle could be a process, a tool that isn’t working properly, a lack of monetary commitment to the project or even a leader who overtly opposes the change and actively works to undermine it.
-If these hindrances are not removed, change won’t flow.

 As a manager of people, it’s your job to motivate them to embrace the changes, listen to their fears and suggestions, and cheerlead the new company vision.
 Reward innovation and positive behavior, and share stories of success, no matter how small.